Most safety razors I’ve covered so far have a chrome finish from top to bottom.

 It has an anodized aluminum finish with a barber pole style knurling.

-It actually gives a nice grip without being too sticky and at least for me this will age better because there’s less risk of chipping unlike chrome.
+It actually gives an excellent grip without being too sticky, and at least for me, this will age better because there’s less risk of chipping, unlike chrome.

 A quick look at the features

 - This is a 3 piece DE razor